 The tubular vacuum collector is able to convert even a small amount of solar energy into useful heat.

 This is the most common type of solar heat collector you've probably seen on rooftops.
-The panel of the vacuum collector most often consists of glass pipes, inside which there are copper tubes, with a darkened plate covering the tube to absorb heat.
-Glass tubes are hermetically sealed and only part of the copper fittings remains open.
-Each tube is installed in the collector separately.
+The panel of the vacuum collector most often consists of glass pipes, inside which there are copper tubes, with a darkened plate covering the box to absorb heat.
+Glass tubes are hermetically sealed, and only part of the copper fittings remains open.
+Each line is installed in the collector separately.

 This makes it easy to replace the pipe if the vacuum seal breaks.
-They are also easier to mount-instead of lifting one heavy panel onto the roof, it can be disassembled into separate pipes and then assembled into panels.
+They are also easier to mount instead of lifting one heavy panel onto the roof, and they can be disassembled into separate pipes and then assembled into panels.

-Hermetically sealed air is an excellent heat insulator, so in winter the panel is almost unaffected by the outside temperature.
-And in hot summer you can touch the pipes with your bare hand, despite the fact that the inner tube could burn.
+Hermetically sealed air is an excellent heat insulator, so the panel is almost unaffected by the outside temperature in winter.
+And in hot summer, you can touch the pipes with your bare hand, although the inner tube could burn.

 Flat solar collectors